ayushchatur/mpp_prog1/cmd.md

 sh taskset.sh

-> please change the range in for statement (instead of 4 use number of threads that you entered in taskset)
 for i in {0..4}; do echo "time by thread ${i}: "; cat result.out | grep "by thread id: ${i} " | awk '{total += $8;count++} END {print total/count}'; done ; cat result.out | grep "correct"

 ```

+> please change the range in for statement above(instead of 4 use number of threads that you entered in taskset)
+>
 The script outputs the task affinity allocated before running the jar file